 - Be available when the equipment is down.
 That doesn’t just happen between the hours of 9-5.
 It may mean being available overnight, on weekends, and during holidays.
 This lever is easier to pull if you have a mobile repair truck (or if your entire shop is mobile).
 Running a mobile operation also allows you to collect service fees, set a windshield time rate, after-hour fees, and the like.

 The cost of parts should be no more than 25% of sales.
-Your parts manager’s job is not only getting parts priced and to technicians quickly, but getting good deals on parts.
-As this number goes up, not only does it eat up your profit, it also sends more of your customer’s repair budget to your parts suppliers.
+Your parts manager’s job is not only getting parts priced and to technicians quickly, but getting good deals on parts, whether they’re buying them from your local vendors or the Fullbay Marketplace.